Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Moduli spaces and operations

 along with a (codimension 1) condition on the asymptotic marker:

-The condition \eqref{orderingappa}, which cuts out a manifold with corners of the larger space in which the $p_i$ are unconstrained, is technically convenient, as it reduces the types of bubbles that can occur with $y$).
+The condition \eqref{orderingappa}, which cuts out a manifold with corners of the larger space in which the $p_i$ are unconstrained, is technically convenient, as it reduces the types of bubbles that can occur with $z_{out}$).
 The compactification of interest, denoted

-differs from the Deligne-Mumford compactification in a couple respects: firstly, in the closures of the ordering conditions \eqref{orderingappa} away from zero, we allow points $p_i$ and $p_{i+1}$ to be coincident without bubbling off (alternatively, we can Deligne-Mumford compactify and collapse the relevant strata).
+differs from the Deligne-Mumford compactification in a couple respects: firstly, we allow points $p_i$ and $p_{i+1}$ to be coincident without bubbling off (alternatively, we can Deligne-Mumford compactify and collapse the relevant strata).

-More interestingly, \eqref{ksvcompact} is a real blow-up of the usual Deligne-Mumford compactification along any strata in which $y$ and $p_i$ points bubble off, in the following precise sense.
-Let $\Sigma = S_0 \cup_{y^+ = y^-} S_1$ denote a nodal surface, where \begin{itemize} \item $S_0$ is a sphere containing interior marked points $(y, \tau_y)$, $p_1, \ldots, p_j$, and another marked point $y^+$, and \item $S_1$ is a disc with $d$ boundary marked points $z_1, \ldots, z_d$, and interior marked points $y^-$, $p_{j+1}$, \dots, $p_{k}$. \end{itemize} To occur as a possible degenerate limit of \eqref{equivmoduli}, the relevant points $p_i$ on $S_0$ and $S_1$ must satisfy an ordering condition:
+More interestingly, \eqref{ksvcompact} is a real blow-up of the usual Deligne-Mumford compactification along any strata in which $z_{out}$ and $p_i$ points bubble off (as in \cite{Kimura:1995fk}).
+We will proceed to describe the codimension-1 boundary strata of \eqref{ksvcompact} along with (after identification with the moduli spaces we introduce in this paper) the boundary chart gluing maps.
+Let $\Sigma = S_0 \cup_{z_{int}^+ = z_{int}^-} S_1$ denote a nodal surface, where \begin{itemize} \item $S_0$ is a sphere containing interior marked points $(z_{out}, \tau_{z_{out}})$, $p_1, \ldots, p_j$, and another marked point $z_{int}^+$, and \item $S_1$ is a disc with $d$ boundary marked points $z_1, \ldots, z_d$, and interior marked points $z_{int}^-$, $p_{j+1}$, \dots, $p_{k}$. \end{itemize} To occur as a possible degenerate limit of \eqref{equivmoduli}, the relevant points $p_i$ on $S_0$ and $S_1$ must satisfy an ordering condition:

 Also,